alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ## 9. Deploy and configure Network Policy Server (NPS)
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-- Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
+- Open a Powershell terminal (from your deployment machine) and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
     - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Deploy and configure the RDS VMs by running `./Setup_SHM_NPS.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config